PROFESSIONS, VOCATIONS, AND BUSINESSES

 (6) "License to practice osteopathic medicine " means a license issued by the board to a person who either graduated from an acceptable osteopathic school of medicine subsequent to January 1, 1963, or who has been licensed by endorsement of a license to practice osteopathic medicine issued by another state and who has fulfilled the licensing requirements of this chapter.

 (7) "Acceptable school of medicine" means any school of medicine or school of osteopathic medicine that meets the standards or requirements of a national medical school accrediting organization acceptable to the board.

 (8) "Intern" or "resident" means any person who has completed a course of study at an acceptable school of medicine and who is enrolled in a postgraduate medical training program.

-(9) "Physician assistant" means any person who is a graduate of an acceptable physician assistant training program and who is qualified by specialized education, training, experience and personal character and who has been licensed by the board to render patient services under the direction of a supervising and alternate supervising physician.
+(9) "Physician assistant" means any person who is a graduate of an acceptable physician assistant training program and who is qualified by specialized education, training, experience and who has been licensed by the board to render patient services under the direction of a supervising and alternate supervising physician.